Fagaʻalu, American Samoa

 Fagaʻalu is a village in central Tutuila Island, American Samoa.
 It is also known as Fagaʻalo.
 It is located on the eastern shore of Pago Pago Harbor, to the south of Pago Pago.
 American Samoa's lone hospital, Lyndon B. Johnson Tropical Medical Center, is located in Fagaʻalu.
 The village is centered around Fagaalu Stream.

 Fagaʻalu has been named one of the best places to surf in American Samoa.
 It is one of thirteen villages in American Samoa that have been declared Marine Protected Areas.

 History

 In April 1941, members of the 7th Battalion showed up in villages throughout Tutuila Island.
-Later that month, the battalion cleared large jungle areas and began on the construction of the Camp Samuel Nicholas in Fagaalu.
+Later that month, the battalion cleared large jungle areas and began on the construction of the Camp Samuel Nicholas in Fagaʻalu.
+During World War II, the U.S. military established facilities in Faga'alu, including a telephone exchange and a warehouse complex that monitored the entrance to Pago Pago Harbor.
+This expansive complex featured over 50 buildings, such as a U.S. Marine camp, multiple warehouses and truck sheds, a large mess hall, shower facilities, a tailor shop, and a post exchange.
+The telephone exchange was situated underground in the far northwestern corner of the installation and was accessed via a short tramway.